mintlift/JUNGOL/README.md

 ## How to Run

-The easiest way to test the app on macOS is by [downloading it from the Mac App Store](htt
+The easiest way to test the app on macOS is by [downloading it from the Mac App Store](https://apps.apple.com/app/diffusers/id1666309574).

+## How to Build